rotki/rotki/docs/api.rst

    :resjson string usd_profit_loss: The total profit/loss in USD.

-   :statuscode 200: Uniswap balances succesfully queried.
+   :statuscode 200: Uniswap events succesfully queried.
    :statuscode 409: User is not logged in.
 Or Uniswap module is not activated.
    :statuscode 500: Internal Rotki error.
    :statuscode 502: An external service used in the query such as etherscan or the graph node could not be reached or returned unexpected response.